Dhaulagiri (mountain range)

 The Dhaulagiri massif in Nepal extends 120 km from the Kaligandaki River west to the Bheri.
 This massif is bounded on the north and southwest by tributaries of the Bheri River and on the southeast by the Myagdi Khola.
+The range lies 40 miles (65 km) northwest of Annapurna and is located in Myagdi District of Nepal.

 Toponymy

 Dhaulagiri (धौलागिरी) is the Nepali name for the mountain which comes from Sanskrit where धवल (dhawala) means dazzling, white, beautiful and गिरि (giri) means mountain.

+Geography

+Despite deriving its name from Dhaulagiri I, which stands alone immediately due east of 5,355m French Pass, the rest of the Dhaulagiri Himal is a fully independent massif in its own right.
+The next-highest summit, Dhaulagiri II, is the 30th-highest mountain on Earth.
+Most of the named 7,000-metre peaks are on a ridge extending WNW.
+In order they are Dhaulagiris II, III, V, IV, Junction Peak, Churens East, Central and West, Putha Hiunchuli, and Hiunchuli Patan.
+False Junction Peak, Dhaulagiri VI and Gurja are on a ridge extending south from Junction Peak.
+The British Alpine Club's Himalayan Index lists 37 more peaks over 6,000 m.